vietnnit/prime-mainnet-docker/mainnet/node-9.2.1/README.md

 * dbsync etl tool (to react to block events, parse them and store them to postgres database)
 * postgres database

 Credentials to access the postgres database are in `secrets/dbsync/` folder.
-They are example credentials and are *NOT* to be used unaltered in any settings other than a local ephemeral test.

 ## Blockfrost